 Providing Facebook with financial data – on top of the troves of intimate information it already has – assumes that the company will suddenly become responsible and respectful of privacy.
 At a minimum, Libra transaction data would probably be used to serve targeted ads.

-On the other hand, given that Facebook’s Libra code is open source, competing wallet providers will probably emerge to challenge Calibra.
+On the other hand, given that Facebook’s Libra code is open source, competing wallet providers will probably emerge.
 By using such wallets, users may be able to separate their Facebook identities from their Libra accounts.

 Finally, it’s important to understand that unlike superficially similar systems like WeChat Pay or Venmo, Libra won’t simply provide rails for moving your familiar, government-backed currency.
-Libra is itself a form of currency, and its value can fluctuate against the money you get paid in, use to buy gas, and save for rainy days.
+Libra is itself a form of currency.
+Its value can fluctuate against the money you get paid in, use to buy gas, and save for rainy days.

 The Libra Reserve’s basket of currencies provides some reassurance that its value won’t pop or drop by double-digit percentage points in a day, as bitcoin likes to do.
 But currency markets can be volatile, and treating Facebook’s Libra wallet like a bank account could lead to nasty surprises.
 Plus, Libra lacks two appealing features of traditional bank accounts: interest payments and deposit insurance in case Libra – like multiple crypto predecessors – proves hackable.

-Unlike bitcoin and many of its crypto cousins, Libra is designed to maintain a steady value, so getting in early doesn’t offer huge potential rewards, only risk.
-It may well be that in a few years, Libra will be as common as using a Visa credit card in the U.S. and a welcome replacement to Western Union abroad.
+Unlike bitcoin and many of its crypto cousins, Libra is designed to maintain a steady value.
+Getting in early doesn’t offer huge potential rewards, only risk.
+It’s possible Libra will be as common as Visa in America and a replacement to Western Union abroad.
 But until that happens, there’s no harm waiting and watching from the sidelines.